AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

 ## Next steps

 Generating a token by hand is not helpful in a production context.
-[Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive Broadcast/token_server?platform=All Platforms) shows you how to start video call with a token that you retrieve from your server.
+[Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive Broadcast/token_server?platform=All Platforms) shows you how to start Video Call with a token that you retrieve from your server.

-## See also

-This section provides additional information for your reference.

-### Sample project
+## Sample project

-Agora provides an open source video call example project [JoinChannelVideo](https://github.com/AgoraIO/API-Examples/tree/dev/3.6.200/Android/APIExample/app/src/main/java/io/agora/api/example/examples/basic) on GitHub for your reference.
+Agora provides an open source Video Call example project [JoinChannelVideo](https://github.com/AgoraIO/API-Examples/tree/dev/3.6.200/Android/APIExample/app/src/main/java/io/agora/api/example/examples/basic) on GitHub for your reference.